 With the influx of technology and being more interconnected than we’ve been before thanks to things like IoT (Internet of Things), it’s becoming harder to keep these third-party apps secure.

-In 2019, attacks on IoT devices surged 300%, which shows that these devices are becoming more popular within the hacker community as IoT devices are usually plugged in and forgotten about.
+In 2019, attacks on IoT devices surged 300%, which demonstrates how these devices are becoming more popular within the hacker community as IoT devices are usually plugged in and forgotten about.

 To minimise impact from IoT devices, they should be regularly updated, passwords changed from the default, and connected to secure internet connections.